Welcome to our secure store.

 Lighting a cigar:

 The foot, or tip of the cigar should be started by using a long wooden cigar match or butane lighter.
 Avoid candles, paper matches, a stove and lighters that use lighter fluid (naphtha) because the chemicals and odors can affect the taste of the tobacco.
 When using a match, wait until the sulphur burns off before lighting the cigar.
 The ideal instrument is a butane lighter.
+Start lighting a cigar by holding it at a 45-degree angle over the flame, about 3-4 inches from the tip of the cigar (depending on the height of the flame you're using) and rotate the cigar until the foot begins to ignite.
+Never letting the flame touch the cigar, slowly puff on the cigar while rotating it around the flame.

 Take a look at the foot and make sure the cigar is burning evenly.
 To insure a proper light you can gently blow on the foot to insure a complete lighting.
 Once the cigar is lighted let it sit for a minute, as the short delay will allow the freshly lighted cigar to stabilize.